ruuda/hanson/docs/development.md

     overmind start

-By default Flask listens on `localhost:5000`.
+By default Flask listens on <http://localhost:5000>.
 However, the database does not contain any users or interesting data.
-To fill it with two dummy users and a few demo markets, use the dummy data script:

-    hanson/util/dummy_data.py
+To add a few users and give them some points to spend, use the admin <abbr>CLI</abbr> tool:

+    ./cli.py add-user etyrell   "Eldon Tyrell"
+    ./cli.py add-user lkowalski "Leon Kowalski"
+    ./cli.py add-user rbatty    "Roy Batty"
+    ./cli.py add-user rdeckard  "Rick Deckard"
+    ./cli.py airdrop 25.0

-After this you can log in as `henk` or `piet`.
+After this you can log in by username.
+In development mode Hanson does not authenticate users, the plan is to outsource this to a third-party identity provider.

 [procfile]: https://ddollar.github.io/foreman/#PROCFILE
 [overmind]: https://github.com/DarthSim/overmind